Aniruddha335577/projectManagement-using-django/README.md

 ```bash
 python manage.py test
 ```

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.